 The first Bible class I took in college, the professor told us to buy a new Bible to use for class.
 He recommended the RSV as being good for study and told us to get a paperback so we wouldn’t mind marking it up.
 I mark up my good Bible too, but mainly to draw attention to passages that move me or things that I’ve learned.
 Getting that other Bible allowed me to add historical notes and commentary, definitions, key narrative points, and so on without cluttering up the one I pray with.

 If you’re interested in the creative expression of “Bible journaling” and illustration, I recommend using a sketchbook or buying a separate Bible specifically for this purpose.
-(That might be hard to find in a Catholic Bible.
+(Although that used to be hard to find in a Catholic Bible, several new ones are now available.
 Look for one made with extra wide margins and heavier paper to handle colored pens and even paint and glue.)
-While this kind of illustration can be an aid to meditation, heavy marking can draw attention away from the Word itself on subsequent readings — which is why I recommend a separate Bible for it.
+While illustrating a Bible can be an aid to meditation, heavy marking can draw attention away from the Word itself on subsequent readings — which is why I recommend a separate Bible for it.

 A note on translations